oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * upon successful parsing and initiating the processing of the 'update file' Command, OpenC2 Consumers MAY respond with Response code 102
 * upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file, OpenC2 Consumers SHOULD respond with Response code 200

-Refer to [Annex A](#-annex-a-sample-commands) for sample Commands.
+Refer to [Annex A](#annex-a-sample-commands) for sample Commands.

 ---

 # 3 Conformance statements
 _This section is normative_
 This section identifies the requirements for twenty-two conformance profiles as they pertain to two conformance targets.
-The two conformance targets are OpenC2 Producers and OpenC2 Consumers (as defined in section 1.8 of this specification).
+The two conformance targets are OpenC2 Producers and OpenC2 Consumers (as defined in [Section 1.8](#18-purpose-and-scope) of this specification).

 ## 3.1 Clauses Pertaining to the OpenC2 Producer Conformance Target
 All OpenC2 Producers that are conformant to this specification MUST satisfy Conformance Clause 1 and MAY satisfy one or more of Conformance Clauses 2 through 11.

 ### 3.1.1 Conformance Clause 1: Baseline OpenC2 Producer
 An OpenC2 Producer satisfies Baseline OpenC2 Producer conformance if:
-* 3.1.1.1 **MUST** support JSON serialization of OpenC2 Commands that are syntactically valid in accordance with the property tables presented in Section 2.1
+* 3.1.1.1 **MUST** support JSON serialization of OpenC2 Commands that are syntactically valid in accordance with the property tables presented in [Section 2.1](#21-openc2-command-components)
-* 3.1.1.2 All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in Section 2.1 of this specification
+* 3.1.1.2 All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in [Section 2.1](#21-openc2-command-components) of this specification
 * 3.1.1.3 **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages
-* 3.1.1.4 **SHOULD** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in Section 1 of this specification
+* 3.1.1.4 **SHOULD** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in [Section 1](#1-introduction) of this specification
 * 3.1.1.5 **MUST** be conformant with Version 1.0 of the OpenC2 Language Specification
 * 3.1.1.6 **MUST** implement the 'query features' Command in accordance with the normative text provided in Version 1.0 of the OpenC2 Language Specification
 * 3.1.1.7 **MUST** implement the 'response_requested' Command Argument as a valid option for any Command